New Trip

 On your trip

 It’s all about equipment and knowledge.
-You’ll use Hilleberg Staika free-standing tents, Exped’s inflatable Downmats and Fjällräven Polar down sleeping bags.
+You’ll use Hilleberg Staika free-standing tents, Exped’s inflatable Downmats, and Fjällräven Polar down sleeping bags.
 All made for way colder temperatures than you will experience on this trip.
-One trick you’ll use for warming up right as you go to sleep is a water bottle with hot water wrapped a sock in your sleeping bag.
+One trick you’ll use for warming up right as you go to sleep is to have a water bottle with hot water wrapped in a sock in your sleeping bag.
 When it’s cold out, you want to minimise time spent without warm gloves on.
 We’ll keep cooking to a minimum for this reason.
 But that certainly doesn’t mean that we won’t eat delicious food!
 Our wilderness chef has prepared an array of hearty soups and stews for us to reheat.
 You may have heard of a yurt, a circular tent traditionally used by nomadic people on the steppes in Central Asia.
-We’ll use a modern style Hilleberg yurt you can all hang out and cook dinner in the evenings, protected from the elements.
+We’ll use a modern style Hilleberg yurt, where you can all hang out and cook dinner in the evenings, protected from the elements.

 Easiest is to fly into Stockholm Arlanda and then take a 3.5 hour train straight from the airport.
 The pickup and dropoff times are adapted so that you can fly in on the first day and fly out on the last.